Azure/aad-pod-identity/README.md

 Pod Identity requires two components:

  1. Managed Identity Controller (MIC).
 A pod that binds Azure Ids to other pods - creates azureAssignedIdentity CRD.
  2. Node Managed Identity (NMI).
 Identifies the pod based on the remote address of the incoming request, and then queries k8s (through MIC) for a matching Azure Id.
-It then makes an adal request to get the token for the client id and returns as a reponse to the request.
+It then makes an ADAL request to get the token for the client id and returns it as a reponse to the request.
 Implemented as a [DaemonSet](https://kubernetes.io/docs/concepts/workloads/controllers/daemonset/).

 If you have RBAC enabled, use the following deployment instead: